Madhudorai/baseline/TEST_README.md

 - Look at the specific error messages for guidance

 ### If `test_setup.py` fails:
-- Make sure the audio directory exists: `/Users/swarsys/Documents/GitHub/eigenscape/`
+- Make sure the audio directory exists
 - Ensure there are audio files (`.wav` format) in the directory
 - Check that files are longer than 1 second
 - Use `test_core.py` first to verify core functionality